 The Library subscribes to a range of electronic resources, including electronic journals and some ebooks.

 If you require reading material in alternative formats, this is obtained or produced by the Student Disability Service.
 The Student Disability Service can transcribe texts into electronic, audio, Braille or large print formats.
 They can also arrange tactile diagrams.
 Please allow plenty of time.
 To contact the Alternative Format Production Service telephone 01865 484683 or email the Alternative Format Co-ordinator, Jude Savage.

 All PCs have basic Microsoft accessibility options, including an on-screen keyboard and a magnifier (Go to Start, All Programs, Accessories, Accessibility).
 The university has additional assistive software which is networked wherever possible so that it can be used on any pooled room PC.
 This includes:

 - Supernova - text magnification and screen reader software for people with a visual impairment.
 Go to Start, All Programs, Visually Impaired Users.

 - TextHelp - software designed to support people with dyslexia and others who like to have text read aloud to them.
 Go to Start, All Programs, Study Tools.
 TextHelp includes a scanning option to convert print documents to electronic format that can be read aloud or saved as an audio file.

 - Inspiration - mind mapping software.
 Go to Start, All Programs, Study Tools).

-Other software is available on a limited number of PCs, including Dragon Naturally Speaking voice recognition software, ZoomText magnification and screen reader software and JAWS.
+Other software is available on a limited number of PCs, including Dragon Naturally Speaking voice recognition software and ZoomText magnification and screen reader software.